More than $450,000 in music scholarships are awarded annually.

 tel: 937-327-7354 (or 800-677-7558, ext.
 7354)

-1. Two compositions or movements in contrasting style, one of which demonstrates technical proficiency.
+1. Two compositions or movements in contrasting styles, one of which demonstrates technical proficiency.
 (For percussion, solos in two of these areas: snare drum, timpani, mallets.)
 About ten minutes total duration.

 After You Submit Your Audition Request Form…